 If you’re not already a low-caf convert then you might wonder why you should give it a try.
 If you are, you may have noticed that most decaffeinated blends are Arabica based (robusta has more caffeine) so what’s the difference between them?

-Choose the Swiss Water Method of Decaffeination
+Choose the Swiss-Water Method of Decaffeination

 There are 4 methods of decaffeinating coffee – with the most popular today being the ‘Swiss water method’.
 It’s the most effective, and safest method used today.
 We cover these in detail in our guide: The truth about decaf coffee.
 Read it out if you really want to get into the science.

-The Swiss Water Method (S.W.M. for short) of decaffeinating coffee is a certified organic process that naturally removes 99.9% of the caffeine, while keeping all of the flavors as unadulterated by the process as possible.
+The Swiss Water Method (S.W.M. for short) of decaffeinating coffee is a certified organic process that naturally removes 99.9% of the caffeine, while keeping all of the flavours as unadulterated by the process as possible.

-Here’s how the process works:
+Here’s how the swiss water decaffenation process works:

-Why Drink Decaf?
+Why Drink Decaf Coffee?

 As many as 10% of us now buy reduced caffeine coffee.
 Why?
 Partly because some of us just like the coffee taste too much.
-Others like to drink a coffee after dinner – it’s such a nice ritual, hey? – but they’re weary of sleep problems.
+Others like to drink a coffee after dinner – it’s such a nice ritual, hey? – but they’re wary of sleep problems.
 By the way, if you have any problems with heartburn, the low acidity of decaffeinated coffee might be a reason for trying it out.

 As a life without coffee is too cruel to be imagined, if a decaf coffee can be a good compromise.
 Or if you want something a little weaker, go for some great tasting instant coffee.